 Browse drug-specific forums, share your experience, and learn from others.

-Use the Taper Journal to log daily symptoms, mood, and dose changes.
+Use the Taper Journal to document daily symptoms, mood, and dose changes — and share with your care team.

 TaperCommunity is a peer support platform.
 Content shared here is based on personal experiences and should not replace professional medical advice.
 Never adjust your medication without consulting a qualified healthcare provider.
 Withdrawal from psychiatric medication can be dangerous — always taper under medical supervision.
 If you are in crisis, call the 988 Suicide & Crisis Lifeline.